-For the years ending December 31, 2019 and 2018, Citizens had insurance protection in place from various commercial insurance carriers covering various exposures, including workers' compensation, property loss, employee liability, general liability, data-breach liability, and directors' and officers' liability.
+For the years ending December 31, 2020 and 2019, Citizens had insurance protection in place from various commercial insurance carriers covering various exposures, including workers' compensation, property loss, employee liability, general liability, data-breach liability, and directors' and officers' liability.
 Management continuously reviews the limits of coverage and believes that current coverage is adequate.
-There were no significant reductions in insurance coverage from the previous year.
+There were minimal changes in insurance coverage, terms or conditions from the previous year.